-The Ancient Ruins of Mitla Oaxaca is the second-most important archaeological site in the state of Oaxaca and a must-see during your visit.
-Mitla is most famous for its mosaic features which can be seen on the interior and exterior walls of the temple structure.
+The Ancient Ruins of Mitla Oaxaca is the second-most important archaeological site in the state of Oaxaca and a must-see during your travels through central Mexico!

-WHERE IS MITLA OAXACA
+QUICK ANSWERS: MITLA OAXACA

-Mitla Oaxaca lies in the upper end of the Tlacolula Valley which is one of three valleys that form the Central Valleys Region in the state of Oaxaca.
+Mitla lies in the upper end of the Tlacolula Valley which is one of three valleys that form the Central Valleys Region in the state of Oaxaca.

-HOW TO GET TO MITLA OAXACA
+HOW TO GET TO MITLA OAXACA RUINS?

 VISIT MITLA OAXACA DIY

-MITLA OAXACA ENTRANCE FEE
+HOW MUCH IS THE MITLA OAXACA ENTRANCE FEE?

-WHAT TO EXPECT AT MITLA OAXACA
+WHAT TO EXPECT AT MITLA MEXICO

 Mitla is one of the most well-preserved archaeological sites in the Oaxaca Valley due to the dry climate which has conserved these impressive ruins for thousands of years.